 When our first daughter was an infant, for the first time in many years—or maybe ever—I found myself cut off from family, friends, and work colleagues; the typical scenario for most new parents who are suddenly immersed in all things baby.
 I found myself waking up with my baby girl and realizing that my main reason for being was to keep her loved and happy, fed, rested, and appropriately stimulated with all the weird baby gear out there these days (not to mention safe and alive) 24-7.
 I loved our time together and cherished every moment holding her, staring at her, watching her every move, and learning her behaviors and patterns.
 Many new moms with infants, or older children alike, will tell you that while those alone times together are precious and go too fast, it can also feel isolating, draining, and overwhelming.
 Lack of sleep alone, taking care of a tiny one, is taxing.

 With adoption, it’s common for adoptive parents to not receive the same amount of attention, doting, and help that parents who start a family from natural birth receive.
-As if adoptive parents’ needs or adopted infants needs are somehow less real or important.
+As if adoptive parents’ needs or adopted infants’ needs are somehow less real or important.
 Bonding, however, is real in both scenarios as are the many ups and downs of parenting newborns (or parenting new older children or teens for that matter), and it’s at this time especially that adoptive parents need as much support, understanding, and guidance as possible.

-In addition to family, I was fortunate enough to have a good friend and fellow adoptive mom to hang out with every week or so—whenever we could, really—to sit and sip caffeine together while our babies played.
-That opportunity to connect with another also slightly out of sorts and overtired mom was helpful in reminding me that I wasn’t in this alone and that despite all the happy-go-lucky Pinterest pinning moms all over social media (at that time), not everyone was magically holding down the fort while somehow balancing a high-power job, crafting up a craft, and baking the days away, all while being presented Mom of the Year with hair and makeup done to perfection.
+In addition to the family, I was fortunate enough to have a good friend and fellow adoptive mom to hang out with every week or so—whenever we could, really—to sit and sip caffeine together while our babies played.
+That opportunity to connect with another also slightly out of sorts and overtired mom helped remind me that I wasn’t in this alone and that despite all the happy-go-lucky Pinterest pinning moms all over social media (at that time), not everyone was magically holding down the fort while somehow balancing a high-power job, crafting up a craft, and baking the days away, all while being presented Mom of the Year with hair and makeup done to perfection.
 In fact, it reminded me that there were other moms just like me trying to figure out how to keep it all together without letting anyone down.

 More importantly, having another adoptive mom to talk to and bounce questions off of bound us together in a way that was slightly different from my relationships with moms of biological children.
 And while neither of us nor our children experienced any major issues, we were comfortable talking about our hopes and fears.
 We were also able to share and laugh about those outside the adoption circle who seemed to know more about our experience than we did.
 This comradery made all the difference in my confidence as an adoptive mom and in how I chose to parent, deal with the nonimportant opinions of those who didn’t know the first thing about adoption, and basically, chill out and enjoy being an adoptive mom in the presence of someone else going through the same or similar things.